 Having expensive gear is nice but isn’t always a must.
 Learn to use the gear you have, before investing in upgrades.
 You don’t always have to buy the latest and greatest.
 If you do find that you need a new lens or body, buying second-hand can help save money.
-Third party lenses are excellent value for money, some offering better or equal quality as the camera manufacturers.
+Third-party lenses are excellent value for money, some offering better or equal quality as the camera manufacturers.

 2. Invest in a good tripod and head early on.

-When buying a photography tripod you can pick two things from the following: cheap, sturdy, lightweight.
+When buying a tripod for photography you can pick two things from the following: cheap, sturdy, lightweight.
 A tripod must be sturdy to support your equipment.
 Cheap tripods are normally heavy or unstable, sometimes both.
 The last thing you need is your camera shaking because the tripod can’t withstand the wind, or worse – the tripod falling over.
 A good tripod will last you years, and investing in a good one early on will save you money in the long run.

 3. Check out other photographers work.

 Looking at other photographers work can help you further understand photography.
-Find some photographers whose work you like to follow on a site such as Flickr, Facebook or Instagram.
+Find some photographers whose work you like to follow on a site such as Flickr, or Instagram.
 Think about why you like them but also why you don’t.
 What do you think they could have done better?
 Also think about, how they compose images, their style, the lighting, the settings used.

 Experimenting with photography is fun and a great way to learn how to use your camera.
-Experiment with your camera’s settings, and see how they change the image.
+Experiment with your camera's settings, and see how they change the image.
 Experiment with different types of photography.
 If you can, I recommend doing some tabletop photography at home.
-This is a great way to learn to see and control lightning, and how it impacts on the image.
+This is a great way to learn to see and control lightning, and how it impacts the image.
 You can use natural light, to begin with, and later invest in some cheap tabletop lights.

 5. Learn the basic guidelines/rules.